Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-disk/README.rst

 ------

 * UNKNOWN on invalid responses or responses with error codes.
-* CRIT if disk health status is not equal to "Normal".
+* WARN if disk health status is not equal to "Normal".
 * WARN if disk running status is not equal to "Normal" or "Online".